Oirat language

 In all three countries, Oirat has become variously endangered or even obsolescent as a direct result of government actions or as a consequence of social and economic policies.
-Its most widespread tribal dialect, which is spoken in all of these nations, is Torgut.
-The term Oirat or more precisely, Written Oirat is sometimes also used to refer to the language of historical documents written in the Clear script.
+Its most widespread tribal dialect, which is spoken in all of these nations, is Torgut Oirat.
+The term Oirat or more precisely, Written Oirat is sometimes also used to refer to the language of historical documents written in the Clear Script.

 Dialects

 In Mongolia, there are seven historical Oirat dialects, each corresponding to a different tribe: